NotWithering/sgr/README.md

 **SGR** (**S**elect **G**raphic **R**endition) is a simple Go package containing a large block of constants that attempts to implement every SGR Ansi escape code listed [here](https://en.wikipedia.org/wiki/ANSI_escape_code#SGR_(Select_Graphic_Rendition)_parameters).

-I was annoyed how I couldn't use a traditional ansi package in constants due to their complicated approach, so I just decided to make one big constant.
+Hate how other Ansi packages use functions and structs that you have to convert 20 times to get something you can print?
+This package is ONLY constants meaning you can have an RGB underline on text that is fast blinking with Fraktur font all inside of one constant.

 ## Example
 ```go